-- 1. Please include the following items in the FY 2022 budget.
+- 1. Please include the following items in the FY 2023 budget.
 These in-person workshops will be dependent on the current COVID-19 pandemic posture: - One System Solution Champion in-person meeting for one participant for five days in the Middle East (location subject to change) - One Reporting Working Group Meeting for two participants for five days in Rosslyn, Virginia - One RSC Director's Workshop for two participants for four days in Rosslyn, Virginia - Two Cultural Orientation Workshops - Leadership Meeting in Q4 for one participant for four days in Silver Spring, Maryland - Provider's Workshop in Q3 for one participant for five days in Silver Spring, Maryland - The security and compliance framework in use for the RSC must continue to be followed.
-The RSC must align to the National Institute of Standards and Technology (NIST) security compliance framework by March FY 2022.
-RSCs should be ready to receive a security assessment by PRM-funded personnel in FY 2022. - The budget must include funding for qualified IT/system security personnel to maintain the security posture of the system, perform continuous monitoring, and ensure the RSC remains compliant with the NIST security standards.
-More details on this position provided in Appendix 3. - Travel for relevant satellite office staff to receive a two-week START training at the main RSC location (for sites that are scheduled to deploy to START in FY 2022). - 2.
-For the FY 2022 budget, applicants are required to submit a budget narrative explaining all line items proposed in the budget.
-For FY 2023 and FY 2024, applicants do not need to include a justification of all line items in the budget narrative, but rather, there is a summary narrative for FY 2023 and FY 2024 that will address expected costs in years two and three of the program (as detailed at the end of this appendix).
+The RSC must align to the National Institute of Standards and Technology (NIST) security compliance framework.
+RSCs that were not evaluated in FY 2022 should be ready to receive a security assessment by PRMfunded personnel in FY 2023. - The budget must include funding for qualified IT/system security personnel to maintain the security posture of the system, perform continuous monitoring, and ensure the RSC remains compliant with the NIST security standards.
+More details on this position provided in Appendix 3. - Child protection staff to ensure processing of unaccompanied children according to best practices, if needed. - 2.
+For the FY 2023 budget, applicants are required to submit a budget narrative explaining all line items proposed in the budget.
+For FY 2024 and FY 2025, applicants do not need to include a justification of all line items in the budget narrative, but rather, there is a summary narrative for FY 2024 and FY 2025 that

-- 3. The use of the PRM budget detail template is strongly recommended and estimates should be rounded to the nearest dollar.
+- will address expected costs in years two and three of the program (as detailed at the end of this appendix). - 3.
+The use of the budget summary and detail template is strongly recommended and estimates should be rounded to the nearest dollar.
 Information included in the budget detail should correspond to information in the budget summary and be explained in greater detail in the budget narrative. - 4.
 Applicants should provide real quarterly budgets in the budget summary and detail, factoring in timing for expected costs such as travel, purchase of equipment, etc. - 5.
 The purpose of the budget narrative is to explain the costs that PRM expects an organization to include in each budget category.
 Please include all information in the budget narrative that is included in the budget detail spreadsheet.
 Make sure that budget documents are consistent in terms of the order in which items are presented and that dollar amounts match in the budget narrative and budget detail. - 6.
 Applicants with current awards from the Bureau should provide a justification for and clearly explain any changes made to the prior year's budget. - 7.
 For applicants currently managing the RSC, indicate if a budget line item is new in the comments section of the budget detail and include a rationale for the proposed change in the budget narrative. - 8.
 For policy guidance concerning U.S. Government regulations or admissible expenditure limits, etc., please refer to 2 CFR 200.
-The suggested budget template is provided as Attachment A. Additionally, RSC award-specific information on the budget categories and what should be included in the budget narrative is detailed below. - Personnel: - This category includes annual salaries/wages, stipends, allowances, differentials, bonuses or extra months' salary, and any anticipated termination/severance pay for any personnel to be charged to the proposed agreement.
-(Note: headquarters personnel should not be included here but under the other direct costs category below). - All positions listed should be in terms of FTE, expressed as a percent, the rate of pay, and the associated unit measurement (hour/month/year) anticipated to fulfill project implementation.
-In the budget narrative, identify each position and indicate its role in RSC operations.
-The budget narrative should indicate both the number of FTEs and the number of employees occupying each type of position.
+The suggested budget template is provided as Attachment A. Additionally, RSC award-specific information on the budget categories and what should be included in the budget narrative is detailed below.